 Needless to say, the promotion was a HUGE achievement for me and really boosted my confidence.
 It was so important for me to get this promotion for so many reasons.

 Firstly, the city I was in Germany is not so receptive or open to other Europeans, let alone other foreigners.

 Secoundly, the cultural barriers in general life and the workplace were profound!
 The way we live and work in Australia is just so different.
 Each day I lived in Germany I was faced with a cultural challenge, which is something I would never have anticipated.

-Thirdly, I was a "young" Australian female in a male dominated workplace.
+Thirdly, I was a "young" Australian female in a german male dominated workplace.
 Most guys who I outranked at the time were the same age as me or older.
 Getting a promotion being a 'younger', 'non-german' and let a lone a 'non-male' were the real challenges I was faced with.
 I had to prove my worth and ability ten times as much as the next.
 I had to defend myself to the extreme.
 I was also so fortunate that a handful of male and female Senior Managers and Partners in the office really had my back and believed in me.
 Without having them on my team, I would never have gotten the promotion for sure.